tvpollet/tvpollet.github.io/_pages/papers.md

 ![Sustainable goals](https://tvpollet.github.io/img/the-global-goals-grid-color.png)

-My work contributes to the following sustainable development goals (3,4,5,16).
+My work contributes to the following sustainable development goals (in particular: 3,4,5,16).
 The numbers below refer to the papers above.
 This is not an exhaustive list.

 ## SDG 3: Good Health and Well-being